dome church with details of red roof and marble in white and green in florence

 Like any major city, restaurants closest to the sightseeing landmarks will cater only to touristico.
 Florence too.
 But, it won’t take you long to find some exceptional meals in Florence, including six Michelin-starred restaurants.
 Local specialties are ribollita (bread-based soup with black cabbage and beans) and bistecca alla fiorentina (a very large steak).

-Florence or Venice to visit for foodies, be sure to seek out those places not near the top attractions for a more authentic meal.
+Foodies, whether it be Florence or Venice be sure to seek out those places not near the top attractions for a more authentic meal.

 Florence

-Yet, it’s Venice with its far more scenic mode of transportation of water taxis and gondola rides.
+Yet, it’s Venice with its far more scenic mode of transportation of water taxis and gondola rides that won me over.
 Taking a gondola ride is quintessentially a Venice thing to do, and shouldn’t be missed.

 Venice